hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/62__shrImallalitAlAlitaH.md

 > they know Ishvara too.
 So it cannot be argued that the tattvas are
 > completely unknown.
 >
-​First of all, these are not those tattva-s which are said to be one by shruti.
+First of all, these are not those tattva-s which are said to be one by shruti.
 The parichchhina-chaitanya is not tattva.
-So, no knowing these two is not enough.​
+So, no knowing these two is not enough.

 > For an uttamAdhikAri who is taught 'brahmaivAham asmi' as part of SandhyA
 > upAsana,
 >
-​Taught?
+Taught?
 By whom?
-If he was taught, then you are in my camp, not other's.​ BTW, just 'hearing' a sentence from someone somewhere can't be termed as learning the same.
+If he was taught, then you are in my camp, not other's.
+BTW, just 'hearing' a sentence from someone somewhere can't be termed as learning the same.
 More so when the meaning was never taught.

 > no one can definitively say it is impossible to understand through vichAra
 > the true meanings of I and Brahman for that  aikya vAkya to have tAtparya.
 >
-​What this vichAra is?
+What this vichAra is?
 I'll give you some time to ponder.
 Think about the nature of vichAra.
 And, when you are sure that it is not a prAmANa, then I'll look at rest of your post.
-If I continue now, I'll have to propound many things.​ Moreover, I don't want to continue by assuming any of your faults(wrong ideas) granted.
+If I continue now, I'll have to propound many things.
+Moreover, I don't want to continue by assuming any of your faults(wrong ideas) granted.
 It increases complexity of my answers.